CarGurus Header

 What is the BMW iX1?

-The BMW iX1 is the smallest of BMW’s electric SUVs and – currently – the cheapest option in the brand’s portfolio of electric vehicles.
-It sits on the company’s new modular ‘FAAR’ platform, which has previously been used in the BMW 2 Series Active Tourer.
+The BMW iX1 is the smallest of BMW’s electric SUVs – and currently the cheapest option in the brand’s portfolio of electric vehicles.
+It sits on the company’s new modular ‘FAAR’ platform, which was previously used for the BMW 2 Series Active Tourer.

-At launch, only the BMW iX1 xDrive30 was available, which gets a 64.7kWh usable lithium-ion battery (66.5kWh total), four-wheel drive and 308bhp for a WLTP driving range of up to 272 miles.
-Roughly a year later, BMW introduced the eDrive20, a cheaper option with a single motor driving the front wheels.
-It has the same battery pack as the more powerful car, allowing a slightly longer average WLTP range of up to 293 miles
+At launch, only the BMW iX1 xDrive30 was available, which gets a 64.7kWh (usable capacity) battery, four-wheel drive and 308bhp, for a WLTP-tested driving range of up to 290 miles.
+Roughly a year later, BMW introduced the 201bhp eDrive20, a cheaper option with a single motor driving the front wheels.
+It has the same battery pack as the more powerful car, allowing a slightly longer WLTP range of up to 320 miles.

 It’s bigger than you might expect, the iX1.
-It’s grown quite a bit over the previous BMW X1 and now measures 4.5 metres long, so don’t go thinking that this is a successor to the dinky BMW i3, or even that it’s a Nissan Juke or Renault Captur-sized SUV: it’s some 30cm longer and noticeably chunkier in general than those compact SUVs.
-The BMW iX1 (and the BMW X1 models that offer a variety of petrol, diesel and plug-in hybrid powertrains) is now the size of the Volkswagen Tiguan and is very much a mid-sized family SUV.
+It’s grown quite a bit compared to the previous BMW X1 and now measures 4.5 metres long, so don’t go thinking this is a successor to the dinky BMW i3, or even that it’s a Nissan Juke- or Renault Captur-sized SUV; it’s some 30cm longer and noticeably chunkier than those alternatives.
+The electric iX1 (and the accompanying BMW X1 models, which offer a variety of petrol, diesel and plug-in hybrid powertrains) is now the size of the Volkswagen Tiguan and is very much a mid-sized family SUV.

-In fact, with pricing of more than £46,000 and up, and with an even more grown-up demeanour and inflated size, the BMW iX1 now treads on the toes of its bigger sibling, the BMW iX3.
+In fact, with prices from £43,000, and with its grown-up demeanour and inflated size, the iX1 now treads on the toes of its bigger sibling, the BMW iX3.

-• The BMW iX1 xDrive30 has a lithium-ion battery with a 64.7kWh usable capacity, and a 66.5kWh total capacity (every electric car keeps a small percentage of dormant cells as this practice helps to improve battery longevity).
-Charging is done via a CCS or Type 2 socket in the car’s rear wing, with peak rapid charging times of 130kW meaning that a 10-80% charge will take around 30 minutes provided you plug into a 150kW ultra-rapid charging station.
+• All BMW iX1 models use a lithium-ion battery with a usable capacity of around 65kWh (every electric car keeps a small percentage of dormant cells as this helps to improve battery longevity).
+Charging is done via a CCS or Type 2 socket in the car’s rear wing, with a peak rapid charging speed of 130kW.
+This means a 10-80 percent charge will take around 30 minutes, provided you plug into a 150kW ultra-rapid charging station.
 Plug into a 7kW home charger and you’ll have a full battery in around 10 hours.

-• You can tell the BMW iX1 to prepare the batteries for rapid charging, meaning that it will heat or cool them (as necessary) in advance of you getting to a charging station, in order to get the best charging speed possible.
-The car will also do this automatically if you enter a rapid charging station as the nav destination.
+• You can tell the BMW iX1 to prepare its batteries for rapid charging, meaning that it will heat or cool them (as necessary) in advance of you arriving at a charging station.
+The car will also do this automatically if you enter a rapid charging station as the nav destination, in order to achieve the best charging speed possible.

-• Real-world range is often a concern with electric cars, but our test drive suggests that real-world efficiency is a strength in the iX1.
-The car was indicating a summertime real-world range of over 220 miles despite quite varied driving including some motorway miles and faster country roads.
-Expect that to drop to more like 180-ish miles of range in winter, since all electric cars suffer shorter real-world range in cold temperatures.
-The BMW iX1 does have a heat pump as standard (a pricey option on some rivals including the Volkswagen ID.4), which makes the cabin heating system more efficient, therefore reducing the energy it needs and resulting in better cold-weather driving range.
+• Real-world range is often a concern with electric cars, but our test drive suggests efficiency is a real strength of the iX1.
+The car was indicating a summer-time real-world range of more than 220 miles, despite quite varied driving – including some motorway miles and faster country roads.
+Expect that to drop to more like 180-ish miles in winter, since all electric cars have a shorter range in cold temperatures.
+The BMW iX1 does have a heat pump as standard (a pricey option on some rivals including the Volkswagen ID.4), which makes the cabin heating system more efficient, therefore reducing the energy it needs and improving cold-weather driving range.

 • If you want the best value: Stick with the cheapest BMW iX1 eDrive20, as it'll have more than enough performance for most people.
-We would consider upgrading to xLine trim, though, because doing so earns you the excellent adaptive suspension.
+We would consider upgrading to M Sport trim, though, because doing so earns you the excellent adaptive suspension.

 • If you want the longest range: Again, stick with the entry-level BMW iX1 eDrive20, but this time go for the entry-level Sport version.
-Its smaller wheels help it eke out a few more miles of range, with an official WLTP figure of up to 293 miles.
+Its smaller wheels help to eke out a few more miles of range, with an official, WLTP-tested figure of up to 320 miles.

-• If you want the best-looking car: the BMW iX1 M Sport has to be your best bet, here.
-It gets dual-tone 19-inch alloys, and ‘Shadowline’ roof rails and trim, and a more aggressive-looking front fascia design.
-You can also add the very lovely M Sport 20-inch alloy wheels.
+• If you want the best-looking car: the BMW iX1 M Sport has to be your best bet.
+It gets dual-tone 19-inch alloys and ‘Shadowline’ roof rails and trim, plus a more aggressive-looking front fascia design.
+You can add the lovely M Sport 20-inch alloy wheels, too.

 • If you want the fastest car: The xDrive30 is the iX1 for you, with its searing acceleration and its rather fun boost paddle.